jbx-protocol/juice-docs-v2/docs/api/contracts/jbtoken/write/mint.md

   @dev
   Only the owner of this contract cant mint more of it.

-  _projectId The ID of the project to which the token belongs.
+  ignore: _projectId The ID of the project to which the token belongs.
 This is ignored.
   @param _account The account to mint the tokens for.
   @param _amount The amount of tokens to mint, as a fixed point number with 18 decimals.
 */